-At the end of the show, Wilder approached 17-year-old Michele Korfman and the two left together.
+At the end of the show, the Beauty Queen Killer approached 17-year-old Michele Korfman and the two left together.
 This was the last time Korfman was seen alive.
 Her body was not found until May 11, dumped on a roadside in Southern California.

 On April 4, Wilder abducted 16-year-old Tina Marie Risico from Torrance, California, and began driving back east.
-Wilder raped Risico throughout the journey.
 In a strange twist of events, however, he did not kill her, instead kept her alive and demanded that she help him lure more victims.
 Terrified, Risico agreed to help.

 Risico helped Wilder abduct Dawnette Wilt from Gary, Indiana, on April 10.
 Wilder drugged Wilt, raped and tortured her for two days, then stabbed her and dumped her in a wooded area of upstate New York.